 The goal is to restore the health of a traumatized patient to make it possible to return to work or other activities of life.

 Sentara Norfolk General Hospital is designated a Level I Trauma Center, the highest level of trauma care.

 Sentara Virginia Beach General Hospital is designated a Level III Trauma Center.

 Highlights of our emergency care include:

-- Trauma patients in Hampton Roads and northeastern North Carolina may have their orthopedic care provided at either trauma center, with trauma surgeons from Eastern Virginia Medical School (medical residents), Sentara Medical Group and private practice physicians.
+Trauma patients in Hampton Roads and Northeastern North Carolina may have their orthopedic care provided at either trauma center, with trauma surgeons coming from Eastern Virginia Medical School, Sentara Medical Group and private practice.

 As a dedicated Level 1 Trauma Center, Sentara Norfolk General Hospital focuses mainly on trauma and serves as a referral center for complicated orthopedic cases.